TomSchimansky/eyeCare/Readme.md

 ```

 ## Dataset
-For training the classifier a preprocessed version of the mrlEyes_2018_01 dataset is used which can be created using `create_dataset.py`.
+For training the classifier, a preprocessed version of the mrlEyes_2018_01 dataset is used, which can be created using `create_dataset.py`.
 The script will create
-a new folder called mrlEyes_open_closed with the following structure:
+a new folder called mrlEyes_open_closed with train, valid and test folders and images from the mrlEyes_2018_01 resized to 64x64:
 ```
 mrlEyes_open_closed/
-├─ train/
+├── train/
-│  ├─ open
+│   ├── open/ (37753 files)
-│  ├─ closed
+│   └── closed/ (37753 files)
-├─ valid/
+├── valid/
-│  ├─ open
+│   ├── open/ (838 files)
-│  ├─ closed
+│   └── closed/ (838 files)
-├─ test/
+└── test/
-│  ├─ open
+    ├── open/ (3355 files)
-│  ├─ closed
+    └── closed/ (3355 files)
 ```
-Download mrlEyes_2018_01 and create mrlEyes_open_closed dataset with images separated into train, vlaid and test folders with open and closed folders each:
+Download mrlEyes_2018_01 and create mrlEyes_open_closed dataset:
 ```
 wget http://mrl.cs.vsb.cz/data/eyedataset/mrlEyes_2018_01.zip
 unzip mrlEyes_2018_01.zip